irmen/prog8/reference.md

 ### Importing, Including and Binary-Including Files

 import "filename[.ill]"
-        Can only be used outside of a block (usually at the top of your file).
+        Must be used *after* any global option statements such as ``output``, and can only be used outside of a block.
+But can otherwise occur between any blocks.
         Reads everything from the named IL65 file at this point and compile it as a normal part of the program.

 asminclude "filename.txt", scopelabel